DCC-EX/dcc-ex.github.io/docs/reference/software/hal.rst

 IO_NO_HAL
   Removes the bulk of the HAL code.
 The only parts that remain are those that are required to interface to the Arduino’s input and output pins.
 This symbol is automatically defined if the code is being compiled for an Arduino Uno or Arduino Nano target, to reduce the memory footprint.
-In this mode, inputs pullups are enabled and inputs are inverted (i.e. 5V=inactive and 0V=active).
+In this mode, inputs pull-ups are enabled and inputs are inverted (i.e. 5V=inactive and 0V=active).

 IO_SWITCH_OFF_SERVO
   When a transition between states has completed on a PCA9685 (e.g. a servo movement), the servo motor will be